Wednesday, October 1, 2025

 We are still good friends.

-"Me neither."
+"Me neither," I added.
 The French tended to drive like every trip was a qualification for Formula 1.

-At a bar Walter spun records.
+Collioure was a dream.
+Two beaches.
+A warm sea.
+Olivier knew everyone.
+Hlaf were his cousin.
+At a harborside pier Walter spun records.
 Nick and I danced with two girls.
 They were cute and in their 20s.
+I had just turned 30.

 For some reason William Buckley, Jr. was in town.
 He followed us around the city.
 I don't think he was after me.